hindu-comm/mail_stream_indology/2016/10/protocol_of_Google_B/154__Richard_Mahoney.md

 On Thu, 20 Oct 2016 13:33:33 -0600
 Dominik Wujastyk <wujastyk at gmail.com> wrote:

-> ​Copyright is a sneaky creature.
+> Copyright is a sneaky creature.
 It's likely that you own the
 > copyright of your thesis, but not certain.
 If you received a
-> financial grant ​during the time you wrote it, then it might be "work
+> financial grant during the time you wrote it, then it might be "work
 > for hire" and the grant body might own the copyright.
 Or the
 > university might own the copyright.
 That's quite likely, in fact.
 > Technically, universities own the copyright of all work written by